 2. Larger Network

 When you travel with others, your network is automatically doubled.
+Perhaps someone in your group has a contact living in the destination where you are visiting.
 Traveling to places where you know someone can dramatically change your experience and your budget.
 The more people you know potentially means the more places you can stay and the more people to show you around.

 While we enjoy exploring a new city on our own, we have found it extremely helpful to have a local friend show us the best places to eat, the important sites, etc. We also enjoy hearing their own narrative of what it is like living there.
 It really adds to our understanding and appreciation of a place.
 Couch surfing has made the act of finding a host significantly easier.
 You have an entire network of volunteers willing to host you for a night or two and maybe even show you around.

 OK, now I’m talking about the “getting frisky” kind of hook-up.
 Scott added this one in because he wanted to point out that sometimes someone else can make a good wingman.

 Costs generally scale when you travel with more than one person.
 For example, the cost to rent one car is the same whether there is 1 or 3 of you.
 The cost for one hotel room is the same whether there is 1 person or 4.
 If your group is large enough, you also may be able to get group discounts for things such as tours.

 Many travelers have picked up on this idea and have formed travel communities for organizing tours to challenging, fascinating, and otherwise expensive destinations.
 Through these travel groups, solo travelers are connected with a larger group opening the door to destinations that may be hard to reach, potentially dangerous, or too expensive when going at it alone.

 5. Packing Becomes Easier